icyray/Actions-immortalwrt-mt798x-24.10-237_firm/README.md

   - The line starting with `![Badge]` in `.md` file will be replaced with meta data badge, including build time, target device, upstream repo and commit hash.

 - **`.yml` file:** Copy the template workflow file to your repository.
 Modify the filename, workflow name and `env` parts to fit your `.config`, `.sh` and `.md` files. **Note: The workflow name must be unique.
 Do not edit other parameters in the workflow file.**
-  - Setting `UPDATER_ENABLED` to `true` will enable the updater feature.
+  - `UPDATER_ENABLED`: Set to `true` will enable the updater feature.
-  - `UPDATER_DEFCONFIG` signifies the path of default `.config` file that generates your own `.config` file in OpenWrt source code. *This is a special parameter for [padavanonly/immortalwrt-mt798x-24.10](https://github.com/padavanonly/immortalwrt-mt798x-24.10).
-See below for more details.*
+  - `UPDATER_DEFCONFIG`: *Optional.* *Special parameter for upstream Immortalwrt source code [padavanonly/immortalwrt-mt798x-24.10](https://github.com/padavanonly/immortalwrt-mt798x-24.10).* Signifies the path of default `.config` file that generates your own `.config` file in source code. *See below for more details.*

 After completing the preparation, you can start building your firmware.

 - `update-checker` will check all workflow files under `.github/workflows`, find those workflow files with `UPDATER_ENABLED` set to `true`.
-Then `update-checker` will extract building data from each workflow file, check whether there is a newer version of OpenWrt source code, and trigger the firmware building if needed. `update-checker` will also check `DEFCONFIG` update (this usually indicate the kernel package or driver of the system has been updated, and you may need to update your `.config` file)(use for [padavanonly/immortalwrt-mt798x-24.10](https://github.com/padavanonly/immortalwrt-mt798x-24.10)) and send a issue to notify you.
+Then `update-checker` will extract building data from each workflow file, check whether there is a newer version of OpenWrt source code, and trigger the firmware building if needed.
+The `update-checker` will also check `DEFCONFIG` update (The default preset config used in [padavanonly/immortalwrt-mt798x-24.10](https://github.com/padavanonly/immortalwrt-mt798x-24.10), providing kernel optimization and closed source hardware driver config preseted.
+This  changes usually indicate the kernel package or driver of the system has been updated, and you may need to update your `.config` file) and send a issue to notify you.

 - You can also trigger any single profile via `Run workflow` button in the Github Actions page.